HP319193/prisme.ai/docs/docs/en/contributing/technical/workspaces/specifications.md

 # Design

 ## Events & API

 Produced events :

 - **runtime.workflow.triggered**
 - **runtime.contexts.updated**

 [Documentation](https://gitlab.com/prisme.ai/prisme.ai/-/blob/main/specifications/swagger.yml)

 **Note :** As with all other APIs, the DSUL validation of automations and workspaces is based entirely on their swagger.
-Thus, an up-to-date swagger means automatically updated and synchronised documentation and validation.
+Thus, an up-to-date swagger means automatically updated and synchronized documentation and validation.

 ## Handling concurrency

 To allow two administrators to edit two different automations of the same workspace, the backend must ensure that no information is lost in such a scenario.

 To do this, the CRUD automation APIs will only receive one automation at a time, and the backend will take care of merging it with the rest of the workspace, without any possible loss of data due to 2 concurrent requests.